bloominstituteoftechnology/node-db1-project/README.md

 - SQLite
 - Writing Basic Queries

-## Assignments
+## Assignment

+For this lab you will:

+- write SQL statements against a pre-populated database using an online tool, no need to install anything.
+Once you have the correct SQL Statement for each query, write it inside the `queries.md` file under the appropriate heading.
+- use [`DB Browser for SQLite`](https://sqlitebrowser.org/) to create a database and single table.

 ### Write Basic Queries

-Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and write the following queries:
+Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - find all customers that live in London.
 Returns 6 records.
 - find all customers with postal code 1010.
 Returns 3 customers.